jldohmann/nes-pong/README.md

 # Pong for NES :video_game:
-> Attempting to build pong, once byte at a time.
+> Attempting to build pong, one byte at a time.

 ## How to use
 1. edit the assembly file with content changes: `src/pong.asm`